filip26/tree-io/README.md

-# tree-io
+# 🌳 Tree I/O

 **Uniform API to read/write tree data models — cross-format, cross-library.**

 **tree-io** provides a consistent abstraction for working with **tree-like data structures**.
 It is **format-agnostic** (JSON, YAML, CBOR, …) and **library-agnostic** (Jackson, Gson, Jakarta, …),  allowing you to **read, manipulate, and write trees uniformly** without depending on a specific parser or serializer.

-## Features
+## ⚡ Features

-- Uniform, library-agnostic API for tree data processing
+- 🌐 Uniform, library-agnostic API for tree data processing
-- Supports multiple formats: JSON, YAML, CBOR
+- 🗂️ Supports multiple formats: JSON, YAML, CBOR
-- Works with Jackson, Gson, Jakarta, and other libraries
+- 🔌 Works with Jackson, Gson, Jakarta, and other libraries
-- Extensible adapter model for adding new formats or libraries
+- 🛠️ Extensible adapter model for adding new formats or libraries

-## Use Cases
+## 🏗️ Use Cases

 - Uniform processing of tree-structured data
 - Building library-agnostic processors and pipelines
+- Manipulating hierarchical data in a consistent way

 ## Implementations